tytydraco/yessleep/out/Arctica_3.md

 "London we thought you were dead.
 That...it took you."

 "The drill?
 The thing didn't fall 5 feet.
 It was collapsed you fucking idiot!
-Do you know how cold I was?
-If I hadn't figured out a way to send a signal through the Pixie Tube antennas I would have died!"
+Do you know how cold I was?"
+I could see his face stutter.
+"How miserable?"
+He held up accusatory finger, "If I hadn't figured out a way to send a signal through the Pixie Tube antennas I would have died!"
 He turned to Dr. Grant, "This is negligence at its finest.
 An utter betrayal on the ice.
 What's the head office going to do about this?"

 "London, we didn't know."
 I looked at him desperately, "We thought.
 You thought.
 There was something down there."